Optimal Scaling for Locally Balanced Proposals in Discrete Spaces: Main Result

 where we denote $a \land b = \min \{a, b\}$.
 To measure the efficiency of the sampler, an ergodic estimate varies with the objective function considered.
 Alternatively, we use a natural progress estimate: the expected jump distance (EJD).
 Denote $P_\theta$ as the transition kernel, $d(x, y)$ as the Hamming distance between $x$ and $y$.
 For a M-H sampler parameterized by $\theta$, its expected jump distance $\rho(\theta)$ and corresponding expected acceptance rate $a(\theta)$ are

 In continuous space, the limit of sampling process is a diffusion process, whose efficiency is determined by the expected squared jump distance (ESJD) \citep{roberts2001optimal}.
-In discrete space, the limit of the sampling process is a jump process and EJD is the correct metric (see Appendix \ref{sec:why_ejd}).
+In discrete space, the limit of the sampling process is a jump process, whose velocity is characterized by the EJD.
+Hence, EJD is the correct metric to measure the efficiency in discrete space; see more details in Appendix \ref{sec:why_ejd}.